JiashuLiang/COACH/1_data_generation/README.md

 The downstream optimization pipeline assumes:

 - `reaction["Fitting"]` has shape `(180, 96)`
-- grid-difference entries such as `reaction["99590"]` have the same shape
+- grid-difference entries such as `reaction["99590"]` have the same shape, which contains the difference between '99590' and 'Tofit'
 - `reaction["Tofit"]` is the target fitted by the linear model

 ## Reference Files